 2. Use a page-proofs checklist

-This pro-proofreading checklist helps you spot and identify layout problems in designed page proofs (hard copy or PDF).
+This pro-proofreading checklist (free when you sign up to The Editorial Letter) helps you spot and identify layout problems in designed page proofs (hard copy or PDF).
 It’s based on the house guidelines provided by the many mainstream publishers I've worked for.

 3. Run PerfectIt